 - Difficulty: Intermediate

 - Train from London Waterloo to Witley.
-It takes 1 hour by direct train.

-- Direct train from Godalming to Waterloo.
-The journey takes just under 1 hour.
+- The journey takes just under 1 hour.

 - The inbound and outbound journeys are on the same train line so you can book a day return ticket.